Investing Through Life’s Stages

 What do you need the money for?
 The answer to this question will help determine whether you want to put your savings into investment products that produce income for you or that concentrate on growing the value of your investment.
 For instance, during your working years and as a younger person, having a strategy focusing on account growth probably would be the right fit.
 While implementing an investment strategy focusing on income when you near and are in retirement would be a proper transition.

-Time and Risk Tolerance
+Know Your Time for Investing and Risk Tolerance

-All investing involves a certain amount of risk.
-How well you tolerate price fluctuations in your investments will need to be balanced against your required rate of return in determining the amount of risk your investments should carry.
 An offsetting factor to risk is time.
 If you plan to hold an investment for a long time, you may tolerate more risk because you have the time to make up any losses you may experience early on.
 For a shorter-term investment, such as saving to buy a house, you probably want to take on less risk and have more liquidity in your investments.

 Sound Strategies for Everyone